How an Idea Becomes a Model

 CMS Innovation Center Data & Reports webpage – Search, access and review Innovation Center model evaluation reports, and learn more about the details of Innovation Center initiatives and activities in the Center’s Reports to Congress.

-Completed Models Fact Sheet – Learn more about how models continue to have a meaningful impact on the Innovation Center’s work and long-term goals even after they have concluded.
+Completed Models Fact Sheet (PDF) – Learn more about how models continue to have a meaningful impact on the Innovation Center’s work and long-term goals even after they have concluded.

 Health Care Payment Learning & Action Network (LAN) – Learn more about the LAN, a group of public and private health care leaders dedicated to providing thought leadership, strategic direction, and ongoing support to accelerate our health care system’s adoption of APMs.